 - Believers Church -- The first reformers carried on a version of this church/state alliance, but ultimately the doctrine of salvation by faith that they were teaching could not sustain a state church model very well.
 This led to the notion of a church of only believers.
 The believers church has basically been the system in America since the founding.
 Regardless of what denomination you are a part of, you volunteer to join a church and stay there because you believe in it.
 The believers church has a tendency to think of itself only in spiritual terms, not in terms of reaching the broader culture for Christ.

 - Outreach Church – This is what I’m going to call the dominant contemporary model of church that we’re seeing in the 21st Partly due to technology and partly for other reasons, the church has moved away from being exclusively a place for believers to a place where you host non-believers.
 Some form of this idea is at the core of all of the largest churches in America, with Bill Hybels’ “seeker-sensitive church” as the archetype.
 Sermons are tailored to reach unbelievers, and marketing, music, and image are all used to attract outsiders.
 While this model has proven to be the most effective way to introduce an increasingly secular culture to Jesus at a large scale, it must be shallow by definition, which can produce shallow believers.
 This kind of expression is part of what house church advocates are reacting to.
 They are starved for deeper fellowship and encounter.

 People who are frustrated with the models of church painted above often desire to return to a more primitive version of Christianity.
-Recently there has been a move of cell churches coupled with street evangelism.
-Hungry for the close-knit community in Acts, Christians have been gathering in small groups and going deep with God.
-At the same time, they minister on the streets with signs and wonders accompanying.
+In the last decade, many Christians have been gathering in small groups to go deep with God and many even minister on the streets with signs and wonders.